remoteJorge/GEE4Ice/README.md

 Google Earth Engine scripts (S2_SR) for Snow/Ice dynamics over Greenland and Pyrenees

 Some applications:
- - Average NDSI for snow cover areas chart
+ - Average NDSI for snow covered areas
- - Snow/Ice % masking & chart evolution
+ - Percentage of Snow/Ice: Mask & CHar with temporal evolution
- - Clip NDSI to snow/ice cover
+ - Clip NDSI to snow/ice covered areas
- - Export RGB/NDSIs as GeoTIFF
+ - Export RGB/NDSIs as GeoTIFF for post-processing